 Time passed and before he knew it, every seat in sight, except the one directly to his left, was occupied.
 He hoped to himself that the seat would remain empty.
 If it didn’t, hopefully the passenger would keep to himself.
 He had quite a bit of work to get done and he was looking forward to some dedicated time to think and gain perspective.

-Just at that moment a flight attendant came down the aisle followed by a young girl.
-She appeared to be 9 or 10, the age of his own daughter.
+Just at that moment, a flight attendant came down the aisle followed by a young girl.
+She looked to be 9 or 10, the age of his own daughter.
 She appeared to be flying alone, which was confirmed as the flight attendant ushered her into the seat next to him and showed her how to use the call button if she needed anything.

 A family man, Dan decided to strike up a conversation with the girl.
 He hoped to make her feel comfortable.
 He couldn’t imagine letting his own daughter fly alone at that age.
 She was polite and responded in a shy, sweet manner.
 She was on her way to visit her grandmother.